Tips for Visiting Versailles as a Day Trip from Paris

 Consider exploring the gardens before you tour the palace

-And something also to keep in mind is that entrance to the Gardens at Versailles is free with the exception of the days of Musical Fountains Shows or Musical Gardens.
+And something also to keep in mind is that entrance to the Gardens at Versailles is free during low season.

 So if you’re looking for some good free things to do on your trip to Paris, think about adding the Gardens to your itinerary even if you don’t want to see the Palace.